PaulaYaniz/Unit3/Project/Project3.md

 7|Create log in page|Code log in and connect it to database|1h|Feb 28|D?
 8|Make prototype|Draw a digital protoype|2h|Mar 1|C?

+30 tasks: for all the steps: planing, testing, development, feedback implementation, design (5)

 **Table 1:** Record of Task- showing the planning and working process of the project.
 All the steps are related to Planning, Solution Overview analysis and Development (criterias A, B and C).
 The target completion date and the time estimate for each task is also shown.

 # Criterion C